elehman16/exposing_patient_data_release/README.md

 Some things to keep in mind
 ---------------------------

-* We use the term `modified` in many places in the code.
+* We use the term `reidentified` in many places in the code.
 This is used to denote if the patient name or their subject id had atleast one occurence in the MIMIC pseudo-reidentified corpus that Clinical BERT was trained.
-Many experiments are either run only on modified patient info (for example, measuring P(condition | patient name)), in other places, we use a method to distinguish whether a patient name appeared in the corpus or not (for example, names_probing.py)
+Many experiments are either run only on reidentified patients only (for example, measuring P(condition | patient name)), in other places, we use a method to distinguish whether a patient name appeared in the corpus or not (for example, names_probing.py)

 Setup
 =====